TryItOnline/cixl/devlog/catching_exceptions.md

 [Cixl](https://github.com/basic-gongfu/cixl) doesn't jump any more than usual when an exception is thrown; as long as exceptions are in flight, it will fast forward through the same instructions as otherwise without executing any user code except ```catch:```.
 While this approach may be slightly slower when throwing, I consider that a small price to pay for the simplicity and added flexibility.

 ### Performance
 Cixl generally performs slightly worse than Python3 in interpreted mode and slightly better when compiled.
+In this case, Cixl starts out roughly twice as fast as Python when no exceptions are thrown because of the lack of book keeping required; and slows down in relation to the number of instructions skipped before a catch is hit when throwing.
 The following benchmark measures the time it takes to run a loop with throw and catch for 10000000 iterations in interpreted/compiled [Cixl](https://github.com/basic-gongfu/cixl) and Python3, measured time is displayed in milliseconds.

 ```
 use: cx;